Pentagram: Wicca

 Because of a perceived association with Satanism and occultism, many United States schools in the late 1990s sought to prevent students from displaying the pentagram on clothing or jewelry.
 In public schools, such actions by administrators were determined in 2000 to be in violation of students' First Amendment right to free exercise of religion.

 The encircled pentagram (referred to as a pentacle by the plaintiffs) was added to the list of 38 approved religious symbols to be placed on the tombstones of fallen service members at Arlington National Cemetery on 24 April 2007.
 The decision was made following ten applications from families of fallen soldiers who practiced Wicca.
 The government paid the families US$225,000 to settle their pending lawsuits.

 Other religious use

 Satanism

-The inverted pentagram is the symbol used for Satanism, sometimes depicted with the goat's head of Baphomet within it, which originated from the Church of Satan.
-In some depictions the devil is depicted, like Baphomet, as a goat, therefore the goat and goat's head is a significant symbol throughout Satanism.
-The pentagram is also used as the logo for The Satanic Temple, which also featured a depiction of Baphomet's head.
-The Sigil of Baphomet is also adopted by the Joy of Satan Ministries who instead incorporate cuneiform script, attributing it to the earliest use of the pentagram in Sumeria.
+The inverted pentagram is broadly used in Satanism, sometimes depicted with the goat's head of Baphomet, as popularized by the Church of Satan since 1968.
+LaVeyan Satanists pair the goat head with Hebrew letters at the five points of the pentagram to form the Sigil of Baphomet.
+The Baphomet sigil was adapted for the Joy of Satan Ministries logo, using cuneiform characters at the five points of the pentagram, reflecting the shape's earliest use in Sumeria.
+The inverted pentagram also appears in The Satanic Temple logo, with an alternative depiction of Baphomet's head.
+Other depictions of the Satanic goat's head resemble the inverted pentagram without its explicit outline.